biomguler/LN_Phenocluster/README.md

 For the somatic mutations, each LN phenotype and somatically mutated genes were downloaded from cBioPortal.
 The LN subtypes-mutated gene binary matrix (0,1) was created based on detected mutated genes without their frequency or position, and the data folder created LN-mutated genes matrix provided as ***SData2.txt***.

+After creating this two data files, for each dataset, hierarchical clustering (hclust) analysis methods compared by using **00_Compare_hclust_method.R** script.

+dendrograms were obtained by Ward's method using the Jaccard similarity coefficient

 </p>

 * * * * *